RadiantTec/VS-Code-Portable-Multi-OS-Manager/README.md

 The projects aids in making a **portable pendrive hostable vscode** which works across the 3 os windows, linux and macOS, while enabling to maintain different versions of vscode for each os.
 Each version for a os share the same data folder optimising resource usage across versions.

+Also it can be used specifically for local use in a specific os by simply copying the folder for that os in to the system, and making use of tools for that os to maintain the different versions of vscode.

 A **cross-platform portable VS Code environment** that allows you to easily:
 - Install and maintain multiple VS Code versions per OS
 - Automatically update to the latest versions